troy-yu-cheng/dsan6000-cloud-a2/README.md

-# Assignment: Data Science using Shell
+# Assignment02: Data Science using Shell

 **You should thoroughly read through the entire assignment before beginning your work!**